 He plows, he harrows and sows,

 His hands are busy both early and late.

-Or even more, the Bessarabia example, a song that originated in
+Or even more, the Bessarabia example, a song that originated in the Black Sea area:

 “Ich bin das ganze Yahr vergnügt: